benhauser/ml-lab/README.md

 var m = math.size(y)[0];
 ```

-You can see that the Octave and Python code looks quite similar.
+You can see that Octave and Python look quite similar.
 The tricky part of the Python solution was to use slice indexing (`0:1` instead of `0`) to maintain rank-2 arrays.
 The JavaScript solution is very verbose in comparison.

 ### 2. Cost Function